What is CRM software?

-It allows you to transfer the information between departments like sales and marketing, but also support teams.
+It allows you to transfer information between departments like sales and marketing and support teams.

 Examples of analytical CRM:

-The best examples of this CRM are Pipedrive or Copper which help you improve relationship management depending on the interactions with your customers.
+The best examples of this CRM are Pipedrive or Copper, which help you improve relationship management depending on customer interactions.

 4. Campaign management CRMs

 Campaign management CRMs work exactly the same way as analytical or operational CRMs.
-This CRM is a mixture of the features of both CRMs having some additional features too.
-It basically helps you to collect customer databases and gives the insight to run marketing or sales campaigns.
+This CRM is a mixture of the features of both CRMs, having some additional features too.
+It basically helps you to collect customer databases and gives insight into running marketing or sales campaigns.

 Examples of campaign management CRM: